hanawatson/wgslgenerator/README.md

 generating more of something such as `generate_parentheses_around_expression`), as setting them too high may cause extremely long runtimes or terminations due to overflow.

-If used with wgslsmith, some wgslgenerator configuration options can be useful in disabling/suppressing parts of the generator that generate code that may trigger bugs in the tools tested by wgslsmith.
-Configuration files can be directly passed to wgslsmith: more about this can be found in the wgslsmith documentation.
+If used with wgslrunner, some wgslgenerator configuration options can be useful in disabling/suppressing parts of the generator that generate code that may trigger bugs in the tools tested by wgslrunner.
+Configuration files can be directly passed to wgslrunner: more about this can be found in the wgslrunner documentation.

 ## Requirements